Robpol86/robpol86.com/docs/windows_11_mac.md

-# Installing Windows 11 on a Mac
+# Install Windows 11 on an Intel Mac

-This guide lays out the steps I take to install Windows 11 on my Apple computers using a custom ISO.
+This guide lays out the steps I take to install Windows 11 on my Intel-based Apple computers using a custom ISO.
 This allows me to bypass the current TPM 2.0 requirement, since at this time Boot Camp does not provide TPM 2.0 to Windows.

 ## Create ISO